juanrh/TemperatureMetrics/agent/temp-metrics-d-py/README.md

 TODO:

-- release script and VsCode task to run tests, and mypy and pylint too
-- deploy script and VsCode task to deploy to RPI: arg for IP with default to my mDNS
+- deploy script and VsCode task to deploy to RPI with arg for IP with default to my mDNS.
+Package as egg and transfer with SCP, and restart the agent, use fabric for that.